RMI-PACTA/workflow.data.preparation/README.md

 ### R package dependencies

 Running workflow.data.preparation has a number of R package dependencies that are listed in the DESCRIPTION file.
 These can be installed manually or by using something like `pak::local_install_deps()`.
-Also, because of a dependency of

 ### Setting appropriate config options